iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week7_mapbox/W7_mapbox1.md

 ### 1.3.1 Making a basic web page
 All the pages we are going to create in this class have three basic components:
 - HTML (HyperText Markup Language): describes the elements to be displayed in your web browser.
-This will be your `filename.html` file.
+This will be your `YOURHTMLFILENAME.html` file.
 - CSS (Cascading Style Sheet): the language that is used to style the elements in the HTML document.
-  - This is most often another file called `stylesheetname.css`
+  - This is most often another file called `YOURSTYLESHEETNAME.css`
   - Sometimes, if the styling is pretty short, it may be embedded in the HTML file under the `<style>...</style>` tags
 - JS (Javascript): A file that codes the activity or interactivity of a website.
-For instance, if you want your map to change with a computer mouse action, you will code a `yourJScode.js` style to decsirbe how this works or embed the JS code into your HTML file.
+For instance, if you want your map to change with a computer mouse action, you will code a `YOURJSCODENAME.js` style to describe how this works or embed the JS code into your HTML file.
+  - Similar to the stylesheet, if the code is pretty short, we'll just include it in the HTML document under the `<script>...</script>` tags.

-- In your `countermapping-webmaps` folder (i.e. your local repo), create a new folder called `Lab7`
+- In your `countermapping-webmaps` folder (i.e. your local repo), create a new folder called `Lab7`.
+We are going to create folders for each week, and these folders are going to be subdomains on your website such that each week you'll make a different web page.
 - In your text editor, create a new file called `index.html` and start off with the following code:
-  - All of our "elements" are framed by their appropriate `<element>...</element>` tags to indicate the beginning and end of each type of element.
+  - Note: All of our "elements" are framed by their appropriate `<element>...</element>` tags to indicate the beginning and end of each type of element.
   - Also note:
     - `<!-- All the text in between these arrows is not executed.
 It allows us to comment on the code in html -->`
     - `// This is how you comment code in Javascript, i.e. within your <script></script> element`